RichardSumption/vagrant_mysql_drbd_pacemaker_centos7/README.md

-#vagrant_mysql_drbd_pacemaker_centos7
+#Vagrant Virtualbox DRBD MySQL Pacemaker Centos7

-# Simple Description
+## Simple Description

 Still a 'work in progress' to make it a generic build.
-At present it will create the cluster and start everything, but at the moment it is fixed to the ip's defined.
+At present it will create the cluster and start everything,
+but at the moment it is fixed to the ip's defined.